tecracer-chef/chef-raketasks/README.md

 ### rake test:integration:static[regexp,action]

-Run integration tests using static IPs
+Run integration tests using static IPs.
+You can add some regex and action like you do with kitchen itself.

 ### rake test:integration:vagrant[regexp,action]

-Run integration tests locally with vagrant
+Run integration tests locally with vagrant.
+You can add some regex and action like you do with kitchen itself.

 ### rake test:integration:vcenter[regexp,action]

-Run integration tests using vCenter
+Run integration tests using vCenter.
+You can add some regex and action like you do with kitchen itself.

 ### rake test:lint:cookbook

-Run linting tests for cookbook
+Run linting tests for cookbook in current dir.

 ## Contributing